AlexEra/dynamixel_test/README.md

 # dynamixel_test
-test for dynamixel control with Python
+tests for dynamixel control with Python